-- Information requests: Think twice before you provide personal information online.
-Your bank will never contact you by phone, email, or text and ask for your account number, Social Security Number, password, or PIN (those requests are almost always phishing scams).
+Think twice before you provide personal information online.
+Your bank will never contact you by phone, email, or text and ask for your account number, Social Security Number, password, or PIN.
+Those requests are almost always phishing scams.

-- Public places: Avoid using public networks to access bank accounts (including free hotspots at coffee shops, and even hotel networks).
+Avoid using public networks to access bank accounts (including free hotspots at coffee shops and even hotel networks).
 If possible, save those tasks for when you’re at home or at work on a network you trust.
 If you have to conduct business while out and about, use your phone’s cellular data connection instead.
 Likewise, public computers (like those found at libraries) are not a good option for online banking.

-If your account is affected by fraud or errors, there’s a decent chance that you’ll be protected (in your personal accounts—your business accounts are another matter).
+If your account is affected by fraud or errors, there’s a decent chance that your personal accounts will be protectedn(your business accounts are another matter).
 Federal law protects consumers from certain unauthorized transfers, but you have to notify your bank of any problems quickly to get maximum protection.